jostylr/pieceful-programming/src/core.md

 Here we setup and execute the promising of the pieces.

     if (has(node,'pieces')) {
+        let sym = nSym; // for make promise piece to use tracker(sym, 'About to start computing values for the code');
         _":make promise piece"
+        tracker(sym, 'Node values computed', vals);
     } else {
         vals = [''];
+        tracker(nSym, 'No code pieces to process');
     }